A Word Domination Primer

 Word Domination has a lot of custom rules, but that doesn’t mean you are unable to transfer most of your skills over from other games.
 What you’ve learned in Scrabble and Words With Friends can help you here.

 Know your dictionary: Develop your vocabulary and memorize as many words as you can.
 Being able to rely on your memory to find the best words for a situation is invaluable.
+The Word Domination word list is very similar to almost any Scrabble dictionary you may have used before.

 Take advantage of multiplier squares: Always try to land on the multiplier squares as the game progresses.
 Failing to do so will rob you of the points you need to overcome your opponent’s plays.
 You also want to block your opponent from using those squares freely.